mobify/mobifyjs/www/docs/konf-reference.md

     }

-In this example, the first argument matches if the function assigned to the _!home_ evalutes to a truthy value.
+In this example, the first argument matches if the function assigned to the _!home_ evaluates to a truthy value.
 If it doesn't, the next argument would be tested.

 An argument with no required keys always matches: